tomgross/Products.ShibbolethPermissions/Products/ShibbolethPermissions/README.txt

 Requirements
 ============

 * Zope and Plone.
-Tested with Zope 2.9.7 and Plone 2.5.3, and Zope 2.10.5 and Plone 3.0.6.
+Tested with Zope 2.10.11 and Plone 3.3.4

 * AutoUserMakerPASPlugin.

 Installation
 ============

-1. Unzip the ShibbolethPermissions.zip file in $INSTANCE_HOME/Products.
+1. Add ``Products.ShibbolethPermissions`` to the eggs-section of your buildout

+2. Rerun the buildout.

-2. Restart Zope.
+3. Restart Zope.

-3. Install the plugin: Go to your-plone-site -> site setup -> Add/Remove
+4. Install the plugin: Go to your-plone-site -> site setup -> Add/Remove
    Products, and install ShibbolethPermissions.

 Using Shibboleth Permissions